TechIsCool/icinga2-ci/README.md

 sudo usermod -aG docker gitlab-runner
 ```

-Register your CI runner to the Job in GitLAB
+Register your CI runner to the Job in GitLab

+Make sure to place [.gitlab-ci.yml](gitlab-ci.yml) in the root of your repository on GitLab

-try commit some changes.
+#### try commit some changes.

 ### If you want to run this manually without GitLab